-As they could apply to medicinal products for human use, the rules should be read in conjunction with the relevant sections of the Human Medicines Regulations 2012 (as amended).
+As they could apply to medicinal products for human use, the rules should be read in conjunction with the relevant sections of the Human Medicines Regulations 2012.
 This is particularly the case in relation to the definition of a marketing communication.
 Rules in this section apply to marketing communications, as set out in the Scope of the Code, that are also subject to the Regulations.
 Other activities defined as advertising in the Human Medicines Regulations 2012 that are outside the remit of the Code, specifically those listed in Regulation 7(2), are not covered by this section.

 As they could apply to medicines for veterinary use, the rules should be read in conjunction with the Veterinary Medicines Regulations.
-For more information about how veterinary medicines can be advertised, please refer to:
+For more information, please see Veterinary medicines Guidance Note 4, Controls on Advertising at: